-Cannabis in California is legal for both medical and recreational use.
-In recent decades, the state has been at the forefront of efforts to reform cannabis laws, beginning in 1972 with the nation’s first ballot initiative attempting to legalize cannabis.
-California was the first state to establish a medical cannabis program, enacted by Proposition 215 in 1996 and Senate Bill 420 in 2003.
-Proposition 215, also known as the Compassionate Use Act allows people the right to obtain and use cannabis for any illness if they obtain a recommendation from a doctor.
+Cannabis is legal for medical and recreational use in California.
+The state has been at the forefront of attempts in latest decades to reform cannabis laws, starting in 1972 with the nation’s first ballot initiative to try to legalize cannabis.
+California was the first state to set up a medical cannabis program, adopted in 1996 by Proposition 215 and in 2003 by the Senate Bill 420.
+Proposition 215, also known as the Compassionate Use Act, enables individuals to acquire and use cannabis for any disease if they receive a doctor’s advice.

 Users may not: